Want a Comfortable, Bright Home? Orient it Properly on Your Building Lot

 When you’re ready to determine how you can best position your home to let in the most light during the day while also maintaining your temperature, you’ll need to look at how the sun moves throughout the day and year when designing your floor plan.
 Start by dividing your home into four quadrants.

 When determining how to best utilize the morning sun, consider that it will be most dominant in east-facing rooms.
 Good rooms to expose to the east include your dining room or breakfast nook and kitchen, as this will give you good morning light and heating throughout the early part of the day.
 And in the evening when you’re making dinner and using heating appliances, you won’t be sweating from the evening sun beating in.
-For early risers, east-facing bedroom will allow them to rise with the sun.
+For early risers, an east-facing bedroom will allow them to rise with the sun.

 Sunlight will always be strongest on the south wall of your home, which may be the best place for a living or family room that will be used throughout the day.
 In colder climates, including a dense material on the floor, such as stone or brick, can provide thermal mass for extra heat absorption – and warmth after the sun goes down.

 Rooms to the north part of your home will have the least amount of natural light throughout the day.
-In your home design you should place the rooms that need the least amount of natural light.
+In your home design, you should place the rooms that need the least amount of natural light.
 This could include bedrooms, bathrooms, utility rooms, a home theater, or closets.

 Evening light will shine brightly through western-facing windows.
-If you like to watch the late afternoon news or early evening programs, your living or family room shouldn’t have a western exposure.
+If you like to watch the late afternoon news or early evening programs, your living or family room shouldn’t have western exposure.
 The strong light could make it more difficult to view the television due to glare or shadows.
 But for those who like to sleep in, placing a bedroom to the west will allow for darker mornings.
-And for a deck or sun room where you like to entertain, a western exposure may be desirable.
+And for a deck or sunroom where you like to entertain, a western exposure may be desirable.

 Consider the Wind